DarkLighting/mitmproxy-scripts/README.md

 mitmproxy-plugins
 =================

-Unnoficial plugins developed for the mitmproxy project
+Unnoficial plugins developed for use with the mitmproxy project